 - Gear-driven force feedback can be clunky at times

 Wheel Base Included: No | Pedals Included: No | Buttons: 12

-That isn’t to say it won’t be good for general sim racing games such as Project Cars or Forza, but it’s certainly designed with rallying in mind.
-The whole wheel is made with brushed aluminum, with the front plate showing as a bright, bold red color, and the rim is covered with genuine leather for a smooth feel.
+That isn’t to say it won’t be good for other sim racing games, but it’s certainly designed with rallying in mind.
+The whole wheel is made of brushed aluminum, with the front plate showing as a bright, bold red color, and the rim is covered with genuine leather for a smooth feel.

-Like a lot of other Fanatec wheels, this beauty’s diameter is 32cm, making it a better match for real racing car wheels out there.
-With this specific product, you’ll receive the wheel itself plus the ClubSport Steering Wheel Universal Hub for Xbox, which is a neat bit of kit that attaches to the back and allows all Fanatec wheels to become compatible with this specific console.
+Like a lot of other Fanatec wheels, this beauty’s diameter is 32 cm, making it a better match for real racing car steering wheels out there.
+With this specific product, you’ll receive the wheel itself plus the ClubSport Steering Wheel Universal Hub for Xbox, which is a neat bit of kit that attaches to the back and allows all Fanatec wheels to become compatible with your Xbox One or Series X/S.

-The biggest selling point of this wheel, however, is how you can customize and personalize the whole set-up to the extreme.
-If you’re the kind of person who doesn’t like seeing clutter all over their wheel, you can just keep the rim clean and drive without interference; using the buttons on top of the Universal Hub for controls instead.
+The biggest selling point of this wheel is how you can customize and personalize the whole setup to the extreme.
+If you don’t like seeing clutter all over your wheel, you can just keep the rim clean and drive without interference, using the buttons on top of the Universal Hub for controls instead.

-Or if you’re somebody who likes to have control within easy reach, you can attach up to four separate button boxes, each containing space for three buttons, so that they’re all floating around the wheel itself!
-This wheel in particular allows you to easily change the shifter paddles you want to include, or lets you race without them altogether.
+Or if you’re somebody who likes to have every control within easy reach, you can attach up to four separate button boxes, each containing space for three buttons, so that they’re all floating around the wheel itself!
+This wheel in particular allows you to easily change the shifter paddles you want to include too, or you can even race without them.

 The Universal Hub can be programmed and updated on your PC at any time you wish, and with all of the Xbox-specific controls/functions implemented within that Hub and the wheel itself, you’ll find that every new sim racing game that is released should be compatible with this wheel.